robulouski/voidy-bootstrap/README.rst

   THEME = 'path/to/voidy-bootstrap/'

-By default all required CSS and JavaScript files are downloaded from a CDN.

 Out of the box what you get is the stock standard Bootstrap 3 look.
 To customise things see below.